-Once you write the final paragraph of a formal letter, you may feel like you're done and can move on to proofreading.
+Once you write the final paragraph of a formal letter, you may feel like you're finished and can move on to proofreading.
 But just as there are rules about how to address someone in a formal letter, there are also guidelines in place for how to sign off.

 When ending a formal letter, it's important to convey the appropriate amount of respect to the person receiving the letter.
 For example, you would use a different, more conservative complimentary close for an unknown recipient than you would for a business associate you know quite well.
 Your closing and signature should be as professional as the rest of your letter or email message.

-Although it may seem somewhat old-fashioned, using a complimentary close is still considered de rigueur when writing formal business correspondence.
+Although it may seem somewhat old-fashioned, using a complimentary close is still considered important when writing formal business correspondence.
 When writing or emailing a cover letter for a job or any type of business letter, it's appropriate to use a complimentary close.
 Make sure to choose one, though, that is professional rather than casual.

 Formal Letter Closing Examples